LeoGrin/PodcastSpeedup/README.md

 `original_rss` should be the RSS link of the original podcast, `new_rss` should be the RSS link of the Anchor account you've created.

-- (optional) run `python download_and_upload/refresh.py ` to transform the episodes on you computer and upload them to Anchor.
+- (optional) run `python download_and_upload/refresh.py `

+It automatically downloads new episodes, transform them, and upload the new files to Anchor.
 It might take a long time, but it helps!

 - make a pull request with all the files which have been changed.

 ## Transforming audio files manually
 You can also use this package directly to transform podcast audio files.
-In this case, you'll need to install it first.
+In this case, you'll need to install it first:

 ### Installing